Imidazole: Pharmaceutical derivatives

 Imidazole substituents are found in many pharmaceuticals such as anticancer drug mercaptopurine.
 The imidazole group is present in many fungicides and antifungal, antiprotozoal, and antihypertensive medications.
 Imidazole is part of the theophylline molecule, found in tea leaves and coffee beans, that stimulates the central nervous system.

 A number of substituted imidazoles, including clotrimazole, are selective inhibitors of nitric oxide synthase.
 Other biological activities of the imidazole pharmacophore relate to the downregulation of intracellular Ca^{2+} and K^{+} fluxes, and interference with translation initiation.

 The substituted imidazole derivatives are valuable in treatment of many systemic fungal infections.
 Imidazoles belong to the class of azole antifungals, which includes ketoconazole, miconazole, and clotrimazole.

 For comparison, another group of azoles is the triazoles, which includes fluconazole, itraconazole, and voriconazole.
-The difference between the imidazoles and the triazoles involves the mechanism of inhibition of the cytochrome P450 enzyme.
+The difference between the imidazoles and the triazoles involves the mechanism of inhibition of the cytochrome P450 enzyme class.
 The N3 of the imidazole compound binds to the heme iron atom of ferric cytochrome P450, whereas the N4 of the triazoles bind to the heme group.
 The triazoles have been shown to have a higher specificity for the cytochrome P450 than imidazoles, thereby making them more potent than the imidazoles.

 Some imidazole derivatives show effects on insects, for example sulconazole nitrate exhibits a strong anti-feeding effect on the keratin-digesting Australian carpet beetle larvae Anthrenocerus australis, as does econazole nitrate with the common clothes moth Tineola bisselliella.